GenesisFan64/GEMA-drv/README.md

 * Run `make_tester.sh` on Linux or `make_tester.bat` on Windows
 * Output ROMS will be located at `/bin`, the `rom_(system)` rom are for real hardware and `rom_emu_(system)` for emulators, SegaCD/CD32X: the letters j, u, e represent the region.

-The tester uses code a copy of NikonaMD which you can check here: https://github.com/GenesisFan64/NikonaMD
+The tester uses code a now-outdated copy of NikonaMD, the latest is located here: https://github.com/GenesisFan64/NikonaMD

 ### Using this driver in your project